KingJames1487/Fishing_For_Bass/README.md

 RESOURCES:  FOOD,  WOOD,  STEEL,  OIL

 CLAIM: Claiming territories requires 5 consecutive turns of OWNERSHIP to begin receiving resources.
 A Claimed territory will produce the specified resources for the player.
-A territory is UNCLAIMED if you no longer have 0 power there.
+A territory is UNCLAIMED if you have 0 power there.

 OWNERSHIP : Ownership is defined as being the only player with a unit on any territory.
 A territory is UNOWNED is you have 0 power there.